Ryo-Ito/brain_segmentation/README.md

 # Implementation of VoxResNet

-This is a repository containing code of Deep Voxelwise Residual Networks for Volumetric Brain Segmentation (VoxResNet) [1]
+This is a repository containing code of Deep Voxelwise Residual Networks for Volumetric Brain Segmentation (VoxResNet) [1].

-Note that this is not an official implementation
+Note that this is not an official implementation.

+# Dataset

+$ python preprocess.py -i /path/to/dataset -s folders -o /path/to/preprocessed/dataset

 # Reference